 A Document Metadata Notification Broker that supports Patient-Independent Subscription Option shall accept subscription filters defined in this section.

 This section defines a filter semantics that allow the subscription for patient-independent DocumentEntry metadata.
 Each filter parameter described below is optional; however, at least one of $XDSDocumentEntryClassCode, $XDSDocumentEntryTypeCode, $XDSDocumentEntryPracticeSettingCode or $XDSDocumentEntryHealthcareFacilityTypeCode shall be specified.
+All parameters may be multi-valued.

 $XDSDocumentEntryClassCode: this parameter is optional and matches against the XDSDocumentEntry.classCode metadata elements in a given registry submission